tomskija/HyperparameterTuning/readme.md

 #### Project Requirements:

-This project requires the following Python libraries to be installed in order to work.
+This project requires the following Python libraries to be installed in order to work:

 * Numpy
 * Pandas